Homorwunmi/portfolio_project/README.md

-## Telegram Quiz Bot
+## Programming Quiz Bot

-Welcome to the Telegram Quiz Bot!
+Welcome to the Programming Quiz Bot!
 This bot is designed to help users learn programming through interactive quizzes.
 Powered by Google Gemini AI, it offers a dynamic and engaging way to enhance your programming skills.

 ### Features